 With the wide range of allowable sync sources proper Model 780-01 operation should be easy to obtain.
 Extensive testing has been done using many different sync source types and rates.
-Interested users can refer to Appendix B of this user guide for details.
+Interested users can refer to Appendix B for details.